Aaron-Bird/BoostNote-Legacy/PULL_REQUEST_TEMPLATE.md

 # Description
 <!--
 Tell us what your PR does.
-Please attach a screenshot / video / gif image describing your PR if possible.
+Please attach a screenshot/ video/gif image describing your PR if possible.
 -->

 # Issue fixed